ap211unitech/MAGIC-MAIL/README.md

 #### It is a BackEnd Project with Node.Js and Express

-#### It sends Mail using NodeMailer from a Gmail Id to any Other account Id.It can also used to send Email to multipe Id's seprated by ","
+#### It sends Mail using NodeMailer from a Gmail Id to any Other account Id.
+It can also used to send Email to multipe Id's seprated by ,

 ## Want to Use it ?